NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, electricity, natural gas, fuel oil, propane, wood, wood pellets, coal
+     - electricity, natural gas, fuel oil, propane, wood, wood pellets, coal
      - Fuel type of the preconditioning heating equipment.
 Only used for a shared mechanical ventilation system.
 If not provided, assumes no preheating.
    * - ``mech_vent_shared_preheating_efficiency``
      - false